-Many of our refugee students come from violent, war-torn countries where they accumulate physical, emotional and psychological scars that come with them as they start their new lives in Australia.
+Many of our students come from violent, war-torn countries where they accumulate physical, emotional and psychological scars they continue to carry as they start their new lives in Australia.

 Our program provides opportunities that aren’t available to them anywhere else.
 As well as free English language classes, we aim to break down social barriers for refugees by introducing them to Australian ideas and customs, and providing reading materials, social activities and volunteer mentors.
 Wherever possible, we guide these students in finding work.

 After working with just two students, I can see how indispensable a resource the Program is for them.
 They get language, social, cultural and emotional support that might otherwise be inaccessible

 At its outset, and up until March 2020, the Refugee Language Program offered four classes each week at the University of Sydney's Camperdown campus, including individual tutoring sessions on Monday and Wednesday, and several classes on Saturdays.
 These classes included intermediate and advanced communication skills; conversation; technology and writing CVs.

 In response to the COVID-19 pandemic, all the program's face-to-face activities were suspended in favour of weekly one-to-one tutoring with volunteers.

 My student and I have been continuing our twice weekly evening zoom tutoring sessions which I really enjoy.
 She is so committed, eager and hardworking!
 We use most of the materials that you send, with a particular focus on the pronunciation, listening and writing skills that assist her at work.

 Our program links each student with a tutor who uses whatever technology is available to the student to learn.
 That could be via email or phone, or Zoom and for students without computers, they will have learning material posted to them.
 Quite a few of our students don’t have a computer or access to one, so we are always grateful to accept second-hand or refurbished laptops.
 If you have one to donate, please email the program coordinator, Lesley Carnus, and she will arrange to collect it from you.